Samuel-priyam/MyCalender/README.md

 # MyCalender

 **Description**
-This is a simple vanilla calendar done using HTML,CSS, & Javascript.
+This is a simple vanilla calendar done using HTML,CSS, & JavaScript.
 This Calendar shows the details such as Month, date, day, and current time(in 24hhour format).
 I'd like add more features like events, notifications and such soon.

 **Deploement**